Sourdough Discard Thumbprint Cookies

 How To Make Sourdough Thumbprint Cookies

 These are really easy cookies to prepare and bake.
-I find it easier to use an electric hand mixer (electric mixer) to cream the butter and sugar together, however you could also use a stand mixer to do this.
+I find it easier to use an electric hand mixer to cream the butter and sugar together, however you could also use a stand mixer with a whisk attachment to do this.
+You'll find specific measurements and full instructions in the recipe card at the end of the post.

 How to Store + Freeze